-Second-half offense a concern for Seahawks; WR Tyler Lockett sits out Thursday’s practice with hip injury
+Second-half offense a concern for Seahawks; WR Tyler Lockett sits out Thursday’s practice with hip injury, Metcalf also added to injury report

 Still, even if Seattle has had to stand and watch on offense to start the third quarter, that doesn’t fully explain why the Seahawks haven’t moved the ball once they’ve gotten it.

-Against the Vikings, Seattle got one first down on two runs but then saw a sack kill the drive and punted after five plays on their only drive of the third quarter.
+Against the Vikings, Seattle got one first down on two runs but saw a sack kill the drive and punted after five plays on their only drive of the third quarter.

 Seattle also ran just eight plays on one possession against the Titans in Week Two, with the drive ending when Chris Carson was stopped for a loss of one on a third-and-2 play.